Build up your budget defense and approach this budget season with clarity, pragmatism – and smart, data-driven decision-making.

-2. They align their report with company priorities
+2. Align your legal reports with company priorities

 Your board, CEO and business clients are stressed and pressed; they want the “need to know” news, and they want it fast.
-In-House Legal Heroes lead with their work of most importance, starting with the company’s strategic objectives and risk management.
+Corporate Legal Departments lead with their work of most importance, starting with the company’s strategic objectives and risk management.

-In-House Legal Heroes know that a concise report that emphasizes quality through contributions to advancing the company’s goals – and minimizing its liability – is far more likely to be consumed and valued than a long list of legal matters that shows quantity (many matters of unknown impact).
+In-house Legal Departments know that a concise report that emphasizes quality through contributions to advancing the company’s goals – and minimizing its liability – is far more likely to be consumed and valued than a long list of legal matters that shows quantity (many matters of unknown impact).

-In-House Legal Heroes acknowledge that there’s no one-size-fits-all report; the C-suite has different wants and needs than IT.
+Legal Departments acknowledge that there’s no one-size-fits-all report; the C-suite has different wants and needs than IT.
 For the CEO, a legal report might focus on risk, strategy and budget.
-For the business units, reports should take a “What’s in it for me” approach – how did the Legal Department support IT this quarter?
+For business units, reports should take a “What’s in it for me” approach – how did the Legal Department support IT this quarter?